 Sunil Gavaskar revealed the names of 2 bowlers whom he feared:

 The cricketer-turned-commentator was known for dominate the opposite team with the help of his extraordinary batting skills.
-Gavaskar was the first Indian Batsman to reach the milestone of crossing 10,000 mark in Test cricket.
+Gavaskar was the first Indian Batsman to reach the milestone of crossing the 10,000 marks in Test cricket.

-Gavaskar used to play played without a helmet was named as ‘Little Master’ by his fans.
+Gavaskar used to play played without a helmet was named ‘Little Master’ by his fans.

 The 71-year-old was also the first batsman to hit hundreds in both innings of a Test match contest thrice.